Proud Partners of the Wyoming Breast Cancer Initiative

 Welcome to our office, and thank you for choosing us as your Cheyenne ultrasound, pregnancy, and gynecologic care provider.
 If another doctor’s office referred you to us, we will send that provider a report.
 We will also give you as much information as possible.

 We are very proud to currently be the only AIUM–accredited ultrasound department for obstetrical and gynecologic ultrasound in the state of Wyoming.
 AIUM accreditation means that our ultrasound program has passed a rigorous evaluation including patient safety and comfort issues, sanitation, maintenance of reliable records, and proper training and continued education of doctors and ultrasonographers.
-Our Cheyenne team provides a wide range of ultrasound services including first trimester scans, fetal anatomy surveys, fetal growth and biophysical scans, scans on multiple gestations, and second opinion/consultation.
+Our Cheyenne team provides a wide range of ultrasound services including first trimester scans, fetal anatomy surveys, fetal growth and biophysical scans, scans on multiple gestations, high risk scans, and second opinion/consultation.

 While we do have 3D/4D ultrasound capabilities, they are reserved for cases in which there is a known/suspected fetal abnormality.
 In the setting of a fetal abnormality, technology may sometimes be beneficial; however, the limitations of 3D are often the same as 2D; therefore, this technology is used at the attending physician’s or the ultrasonographer’s discretion.
+We try to give 3D images during the fetal anatomy scan, but cannot guarantee image outcomes.

 Depending upon the baby’s position and gestational age, we can tell you what sex we think the baby will be.
 Please keep in mind that ultrasound is not 100% accurate in fetal sex determination